appapantula/Coursera-Rprogramming-Assignments/README.md

 # Coursera-Rprogramming-Assignments
-Coursera-Rprogramming-Assignments
-Courseera Rprogramming solutions can be found here.
+Coursera Rprogramming solutions can be found here.